ARMmbed/mbed-os-5-docs/docs/api/platform/PowerManagement.md

 }
 ```

-Depending on the target, the memory saving is up to 312 bytes for Static RAM and up to 832 bytes for Flash memory.
+Depending on the target, the memory saving is up to 312 bytes for static RAM and up to 832 bytes for flash memory.

 ## System reset